 2. Place all the ingredients listed under ‘Wet ingredients‘ EXCEPT THE OIL in the mixer bowl.
 Attach the whisk attachment.

-3. Turn on machine to maximum speed and mix for ~10 minutes or until you have a thick batter.
-When you lift up the beaters, the batter will leave a ribbon trail.
+3. Turn on machine to maximum speed and mix for ~10 minutes or until you have a fairly thick batter (it won’t be too thick).
+When you lift up the beaters, the batter will leave a loose ribbon trail.
 Don’t despair it will get there.

 Fold in the flour and oil